 The garden is now at its freshest and most lush, the air beginning to buzz with birds and insects.
 This makes May the perfect time to get outside and tackle those gardening tasks that make early summer so very special.

 Gardening ideas for May

 Water the plants, then tip them out of their pots, planting them as close together as you can.
 It might seem a bit excessive, but it means the container fills out fast and you'll have a really stunning display right from the word go.
 Don't try to separate the roots when you plant them, and leave the root ball intact, as any disturbance will set the plants back.

 Once you've got all your plants in place, fill around them with more potting compost so that the root balls are roughly level with the surface of the compost.
-Make sure there is a gap of about 2.5cm between the rim of the container and the top of the compost to allow room for watering.
+Make sure there’s a gap of about 2.5cm between the rim of the container and the top of the compost to allow room for watering.
 Water the plants thoroughly.
-The potting compost will have enough nutrients in it to last about a month, after that you'll need to give the plants a feed every week or two.
+The potting compost will have enough nutrients in it to last about a month, after that feed the plants every week or two.

-Care for your vegetables
+Care for vegetables

 There are plenty of gardening tasks to get stuck into come May as planting and sowing are at their seasonal peak.
 And the more you add to your space, the more maintenance this brings, including watering, weeding, hoeing and thinning out.

 Once the risk of frost has passed, it’s time to sow those plants that are too tender to deal with the colder temperatures – just be sure to harden them off first.
 These include: